-Jerrod Niemann Puts You Into The Holiday Spirit With “White Christmas in The Sand”
+Jerrod Niemann Puts You Into The Holiday Spirit With “White Christmas In The Sand”

 “I grew up in Kansas, so I was lucky enough to experience countless snow-filled holidays.
 Even though relaxing on a beach is one of my favorite things to do, I’m also a sucker for tradition – I’d almost always pick the kind of Christmas you see in the movies over a warm vacation.
 That being said, if my family ever wanted to pack up and go to the beach for our holiday get together, they wouldn’t have to ask me twice,” says Niemann.

-Wherever you decide to spend the holiday, you are guaranteed to feel festive when listening to Niemann’s newest song, “White Christmas in the Sand.”
+Wherever you decide to spend the holiday, you are guaranteed to feel festive when listening to Niemann’s newest songs, that he wrote and produced by himself, “White Christmas in the Sand” and “There’s No Need for Mistletoe.”

-This single, along with his other upcoming Christmas song, “There’s No Need For Mistletoe,” was actually written a few years ago.
-At the time, a band member in the Oak Ridge Boys mentioned their Christmas album and asked if Neimann would also be putting something out for the season.
-This prompted him to write both of these songs just a few days later.
+Both of these songs are set to be released tomorrow, but American Songwriter is sharing the exclusive first listen to “White Christmas in the Sand” today.

+These songs were actually written with another country act in mind – The Oak Ridge Boys.

 In 2014, Niemann recorded a cover of “Holly Jolly Christmas” and was featured in “Christmas Kissin’” by The Henningsens.
 He told American Songwriter why this year, he chose to release his own tunes instead covering one of the classics.